 Here’s a photo of Captain Charles Grayson hanging out with John Huston during WWII:

-Humphrey Bogart mentions it in a preface to The Fourth Round, “I even encountered it among the troops of World War II in the overseas edition issued by the Special Services Editions people – shows how well it found friends”.
+Humphrey Bogart mentions it in a preface to The Fourth Round.
+Bogart said, “I even encountered it among the troops of World War II in the overseas edition issued by the Special Services Editions people – shows how well it found friends”.

-Mentioned frequently in the Hollywood gossip columns, Charles dated several women including Irene Hervey, Carole Stone, Greta Nissen, June Knight, Nancy Carroll, June Storey, film noir actress Audrey Totter (below) and Joan Crawford.
+Mentioned frequently in the Hollywood gossip columns, Charles dated several women including Irene Hervey, Carole Stone, Greta Nissen, June Knight, Nancy Carroll, June Storey, Nancy Kelly, Sylvia Sidney, Joan Crawford, and film noir actress Audrey Totter (below).

 Apparently, Hollywood actresses, the war, carousing and working with John Huston wasn’t enough because his wanderlust got the better of him.
 He hung out with the King of Cambodia which he fictionalized in his novel The Broken Gate.